Gamma matrices, Majorana fermions, and discrete symmetries in Minkowski and Euclidean signature: The and operations in Condensed Matter Systems

 \section{The ${\mathsf C}$ and ${\mathsf T}$ operations in Condensed Matter Systems}

-The eight-fold periodicity we have uncovered in the Dirac equation manifests itself in the various discrete symmetries of non-relativistic systems \cite{kitaev}.
+The eightfold Bott periodicity we have uncovered in the Dirac equation manifests itself in the various discrete symmetries of non-relativistic systems \cite{kitaev}.
 For a review see \cite{ryu-review}.
 This setting is useful for explaining why charge conjugations is a \underline{unitary linear} map on the many-particle Hilbert space despite involving a complex conjugation operation.

 Condensed matter physics is usually formulated in Hamiltonian language. and we will restrict ourselves to non-interacting Hamiltonians built from a set of fermion annihilation and creation operators $\Psi_\alpha$ and $\Psi^\dagger_\alpha$ that obey \be \{\Psi_\alpha,\Psi_\beta\}=0,\quad \{\Psi_\alpha,\Psi^\dagger_\beta\}= \delta_{\alpha\beta}. \ee We will need to distinguish between a vacuum state $\ket{\rm empty}$ such that $\Psi_\alpha \ket{\rm empty}=0$ for all $\alpha$, and a ground state $\ket{\rm gnd}$ in which all negative energy states are occupied.